 a.
 Vet Your Broker

-When you purchase insurance, you have to hire a broker to approach the right insurance companies on your behalf.
+When you purchase EPL insurance, you have to hire a broker to approach the right insurance companies on your behalf.
 You should make sure that your broker fully understands your business model and where the inherent risks to your company lie.
-Sometimes these risks may even be more nuanced than originally expected, and finding the right broker to flush out those risks and make sure they’re mitigated is key.
+Sometimes these liabilities may even be more nuanced than originally expected, and finding the right broker to flush out those risks and make sure they’re mitigated is key.

 It’s important to make sure you feel good with this partnership because having to explain and re-explain your business to every broker you work with just causes more headaches down the road.
 You want your broker to be in your corner and excited about your business and the roadmap moving forward.